Workspace Layout

 • The layout fills the viewport (100vh).
 Host it directly inside the router outlet, not inside another scrolling container.

-• The push-drawer slot is a sibling of the main card.
-Opening the drawer narrows the card but leaves the side menu in place — appropriate when the drawer is contextual to the current page.
+• The push drawer opens beside the main content and leaves the side menu in place, which suits a drawer that is contextual to the current page.

 View old example docs